-In order to be classified as a finisher of an event the crew of two must start and complete the full distance of the Event at the chequered flag, as specified in the SR's/Final Instructions or any other official notice published by the organisers, within the time provided and under its own power.
+In order to be classified as a finisher of an event the crew of two must start at the start line and complete the full distance of the route to the chequered flag, as specified in the SR's/Final Instructions or any other official notice published by the organisers, within the time provided and under its own power.
 However, in the case of a DNF in Qualifying and/or the Main race, a restart will be allowed with the applicable penalty added.
 Refer SSR's 300 [v] b), 311 [v].